OPTIONAL PRACTICAL TRAINING (OPT)

 - 2 passport style photographs that have not been used in your passport or visa before, preferably taken within the last 30 days

-- Check, money order, or cashier’s check in the amount of $410 made out to U.S. Department of Homeland Security
+- Check, money order, or cashier’s check for the I-765 fee made out to U.S. Department of Homeland Security.
+Please view the most up to date fee HERE.

-- Copy of your I-94 record: If you have a paper card, we need a copy of the front and back.
+- Copy of your I-94 record: If you have a paper card, a copy of the front and back would be necessary.
 If you have an electronic I-94 record, please print a screen shot

 - Copy of your passport ID page (and any renewal pages)